 HOME > BRIDGE LESSONS > ACOL BRIDGE LESSONS

-Responders bid with minimum hand
+Responding with a minimum hand

 With no major suit fit to bid, responder’s second priority is bidding 1NT if possible as the points for a NoTrump contract score are higher than a Minor suit contract